 Stay compliant over the border and back.

-Fleets that travel across the U.S.-Canada border need to be compliant with the Canadian ELD mandate by June 12, 2021.
-That said, the Canadian Council of Motor Transport Administrators (CCMTA) has also announced that all provinces and territories have reached an agreement on a progressive enforcement plan, which stipulates that penalties won’t be imposed for the first 12 months following that deadline.
+For fleets that travel across the U.S.-Canada border, the deadline to comply with the Canadian ELD mandate was June 12, 2021.
+That said, according to the Canadian Council of Motor Transport Administrators (CCMTA), all provinces and territories reached an agreement on a progressive enforcement plan, which stipulates that penalties won’t be imposed for the first 12 months following that deadline.

 The Canadian ELD mandate is similar to the U.S. ELD mandate with a few key differences.

 - ERDs (AOBRDs) will not be grandfathered past the deadline.